 (Disclosure: Some of the links below may be affiliate links)

-Personal Finance Metrics are very important!
+Personal Finance Metrics are essential!
 They will allow you to track your progress to success in your personal finances.
 Metrics have the advantage that they are easy to compare and that you can work on improving them one after another.

-This is especially true if you are on a journey towards Financial Independence.
+Metrics are especially important if you are on a journey towards Financial Independence.
 You will need to track and improve many metrics to become Financially Independent.
 Just tracking a metric is meaningless.
 You need to make sure this metric improves over time.
 Or, at the very least, you need to make sure, this metric does not get worse.

 There are several ways of calculating the income:

 - Gross Income: This is what is on your employment contract.
-This is what you are generally discussing with your company.
+Your gross income is what you are generally discussing with your company.

 - Net Income: This is what you receive month after month on your bank account.